benjaminion/upgrading-ethereum-book/src/book.md

 `Attestation`s contain the same information as [`IndexedAttestation`](/part3/containers/dependencies#indexedattestation)s, but use knowledge of the validator committees at slots to compress the list of attesting validators down to a bitlist.
 Thus, `Attestation`s are at least 5 times smaller than `IndexedAttestation`s, and up to 35 times smaller (with 128 or 2048 validators per committee, respectively).

-When a validator first broadcasts its attestion to the network, the `aggregation_bits` list will contain only a single bit set, and calling [`get_attesting_indices()`](/part3/helper/accessors#def_get_attesting_indices) on it will return a list containing only a single entry, the validator's own index.
+When a validator first broadcasts its attestation to the network, the `aggregation_bits` list will contain only a single bit set, and calling [`get_attesting_indices()`](/part3/helper/accessors#def_get_attesting_indices) on it will return a list containing only a single entry, the validator's own index.

 #### `Deposit`